Ivor Powell

-Playing career

 Club career

+Queens Park Rangers

-Powell started his working life down the mines, alongside his father and six brothers.
+Powell was a seventh son of a seventh son and started his working life down the mines, alongside his father and six brothers for a wage of two shillings a day.
 His playing career began with South Wales League side Bargoed Thursdays.
-In August 1936 he was invited to London to have a trial with Queens Park Rangers.
+To his delight, in August 1936 he was invited to London to have a trial with Queens Park Rangers, making him "so happy to leave that wretched [coal] pit".
 This was unsuccessful but Powell stayed in London and got a job.
-He started playing for the reserve team of Barnet and in May 1937 played in a friendly game against QPR.
-Powell was the outstanding player in the game, which Barnet won 8–1, and this time Rangers took real interest.
+He started playing for the reserve team of Barnet and, in May 1937, played in a friendly game against QPR.
+Powell was the outstanding player in the game, and Barnet won 8–1.
+This time, the Rangers took real interest.
 Joining QPR on professional terms under Billy Birrell in September 1937, the club finished third in the Third Division South, missing out on promotion as they finished three points below champions Millwall.
 They finished sixth in 1938–39, the first full season before the outbreak of World War II.

-During the war he guested for Bradford City and Blackpool whilst working as an RAF physical trainer.
-It was at Blackpool that he struck up a friendship with Stanley Matthews, who later became Powell's best man at his wedding to Joan Browell in 1943.
+During the war, he guested for Bradford City and Blackpool whilst working as an RAF physical trainer.
+At Blackpool, he struck up a friendship with Stanley Matthews, who later became Powell's best man at his wedding to Joan Browell in 1943.

-He returned to Loftus Road after the war, and helped QPR to finish as the Third Division South runners-up in 1946–47, though only the team that finished first were promoted into the Second Division.
-They managed to finish as champions in 1947–48 under Dave Mangnall's stewardship, to finally win promotion.
-He played a total of 159 league and cup games for the club.
+He returned to Loftus Road after the war and helped QPR to finish as the Third Division South runners-up in 1946–47, though only the team that finished first were promoted into the Second Division.
+They managed to finish as champions in 1947–48 under Dave Mangnall's stewardship to win promotion finally.
+He played 159 league and cup games for the club.

+Aston Villa

-On 15 December 1948, the tough tackler commanded a £17,500 transfer fee; this was a record for a half back and for both the buying and selling clubs when he moved to Alex Massie's Aston Villa.
+On 15 December 1948, the tough tackler commanded a £17,500 transfer fee; this was a record for a half back and for both the buying and selling clubs when he moved to Aston Villa.
+Manager Alex Massie appointed him as club captain.
 He played another 79 First Division games for Villa in 1948–49, 1949–50, and 1950–51, before he was appointed player-manager at Port Vale in July 1951.